School of Nursing COVID-19 Safety Guide

-Return to Campus Plan for Spring 2021
+Return to Campus Plan for Summer 2021

 Travel remains complex due to various federal and New York State travel restrictions and guidelines.
 All members of the UR Nursing community should adhere to standards and travel advisories set by New York State and the Centers for Disease Control.
 Those individuals who travel to areas under New York State travel advisories should complete the New York State Traveler Health form to determine whether precautionary quarantine or isolation is required, and continue to monitor their health per CDC guidelines.

 - Please note: Nursing students are considered essential workers and therefore should follow New York’s guidelines for essential workers.